techiecheckie/OBET/README.md

 A website in Python using Flask.

+The dependencies needed are:
+flask,
+flask-mongoengine,
+flask-wtf,
+flask-bootstrap,
+flask-moment,
+flask-script,
+flask-mail,
+wtforms

 It's suggested that you install a virtual environment (virtualenv), and then install all dependencies there.

-Current issue is that for some reason, the MAIL_USERNAME/PASSWORD variables cannot be read from the environment and must be put in manually. :(
+Current issue is that the database can save and find properly through the command line, but is having troubles from the front end.

 To run this app (on Linux):
-$ python manage.py runserver -dr
+$ python hello.py runserver

 To test on the command line (also on Linux):
-$ python manage.py shell
+$ python hello.py shell

-When using on the command line, the app, db, User, Lit, and Role are already imported.
+When using on the command line, the app, db, and User are already imported.

-To test queries on Lit objects, you can use 'Book' and 'Biology Book' in the title field.
-These are already stored in the DB.
+You must import anything else you would like to use.

+The database is MongoDB and connects as a MongoEngine app.

+MongoEngine does queries differently from MongoDB, but I believe both types of queries can be done here.